JLL moves to new Melbourne office

 101 Collins Street, Melbourne

 Meanwhile, the standard for corporate real estate was elevating.
-Amid hybrid work and the growing emphasis on ESG, offices are now expected to inspire workers, facilitate collaboration, support diverse work styles and people, and promote wellness and sustainability.
+Amid hybrid work and the growing emphasis on ESG, offices had shifted focus towards attracting workers, facilitating collaboration, supporting diverse work styles and people, and promoting wellness and sustainability.

 With all of this, change for our Melbourne office beckoned.
 It was 2022 and though we still had two years on our lease, serendipity, combined with the skillful negotiations of our tenant representation team took us to the starting line for our new workplace, remaining in 101 Collins.
 With plans to become fully electrified, this historic, and iconic building was one of the few in Melbourne that could stand up to our net zero journey.